 Breast Augmentation Surgery in Chicago, IL

 Dr. Otto Placik is a double board-certified plastic surgeon and is considered one of the best Surgeons for Breast Augmentation Surgery in Chicago Illinois.
-Dr. Placik is known to provide some of the best breast augmentation results.
-Having helped thousands of women accomplish their aesthetic goals, he has become a known leader in the field of breast enlargement surgery and offers a wide array of surgical options to increase the size of your breasts via breast augmentation.
+He is a member of the American Society of Plastic Surgeons and is known to provide some of the best breast augmentation results.
+Having helped thousands of women accomplish their aesthetic goals through cosmetic surgery, he has become a known leader in the field of breast enlargement surgery and offers a wide array of surgical options to increase the size of your breasts via implants or fat transfer breast augmentation.
 Interested in taking the next step?
-You can schedule a consultation with Dr. Placik at one of his Chicago based offices to to start your breast augmentation journey today!
+You can schedule a consultation with Dr. Placik at one of his Chicago-based offices to start your breast augmentation journey today!

 What is Breast Augmentation?

-The most popular breast implants to choose from are Saline or Silicone breast implants.
+The type of implant a patient chooses truly determines the overall satisfaction depending on your goals.
+The most popular types of implants to choose from are Saline or Silicone breast implants.
 A new option called the IDEAL™ breast implant is also available to patients who desire a saline breast implant that looks also looks more natural.

 Saline Breast Implants

 Saline breast implants are filled with saltwater.
-They come from the manufacturer unfilled and will be filled during the breast augmentation procedure, making them more flexible during breast augmentation surgery.
-Saline breast implants also facilitate some more discrete incision styles.
+They come from the manufacturer unfilled and will be filled during the breast augmentation procedure, making them more flexible during the surgical procedure.
+Saline-filled implants also facilitate some more discrete incision styles.
 Since they come unfilled, they can be adjusted to meet your individual aesthetic goals and even to change for asymmetrical amounts of natural breast tissue.
-Furthermore, saline implants are extremely safe because the body quickly absorbs the saline if there’s a rupture.
-However, saline breast implants aren’t as natural-looking as saline breast implants, and they might produce ripples on the skin’s surface.
-Some may think saline breast implants are safer, but they will have very similar risks to other implant choices.
-Capsular contracture, infection, discomfort, implant leaks, implant ruptures, nipple feeling changes, and breast sensation changes are all risk considerations for silicone implants, just as they are for saline implants.
+Furthermore, saline implants are extremely safe because the body quickly absorbs the saline if there’s a breast implant rupture.

 Silicone Breast Implants

 However, there are some disadvantages of silicone breast implants.
-The body doesn’t readily absorb silicone, and the implants don’t deflate when rupture occurs.
-You have to go for regular MRIs to ensure that the implant is intact.
-The lack of rippling provides an aesthetic benefit, but it necessitates regular MRIs, which can be an inconvenience.
-Research has shown that MRIs can detect ruptures whether the implant is placed in a subglandular or submuscular position.
-It’s worth noting that the risk of silicone implants is remote—most patients have no trouble with silicone implants.
+The body doesn’t readily absorb silicone, thus making becoming one of the greater risks of silicone implants.
+Additionally, the implants don’t deflate when a silicone implant rupture occurs.
+While you might feel some chest pains, this is often referred to as a “silent rupture” and only an MRI can detect the rupture.
+It’s worth noting that the risk of silicone implants is minimal—most patients with breast implants have no trouble with silicone implants.

 Who are ideal breast augmentation candidates?